What to look for in a wedding videographer?

 …from a videographer’s perspective!

+While you can always opt to go for a company which is a cheaper way to produce quality videos, I would still recommend you first do your research with the bride and only then agree on choosing one.
 When I was looking for a doctor, a good friend of mine, who is an excellent surgeon, told me: “If you have to select a doctor, would you go with the one that does one or two operations a month, or the one that does three surgeries a week?”
 I did not have to think twice.
 The answer was obvious, the one who does three operations a week.
 Why is that?
 That doctor who does more surgeries is obviously more experienced.

 When you look for a wedding videographer, that same remains true.
 On average, a busy wedding videographer will record about 20-35 weddings per year.
 Above 35 weddings could be overkill.